ralexkiss/ralexkiss/README.md

 🗣️ Proficient in Dutch, English & Romanian

 * 🌍  I'm based in The Netherlands
-* 🖥️  See my portfolio here on github or on [my own website](http://alexkiss.nl)
 * ✉️  You can contact me through my [email](mailto:ralexkiss@gmail.com)
-* 🧠  I'm currently learning Flutter, Dart and DevSecOps
+* 🧠  I'm currently focused on improving my Red & Blue Teaming skills.
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills